-The North Star Flag preserves the basic symbolism of the current state flag (1957), in a redesigned form and style:
+Since 1989, efforts to redesign the Minnesota state flag have been underway.
+This website is officially devoted to the Minnesota North Star Flag (above), which preserves the basic symbolism of the current state flag in a simplified form and style:

 - The star recalls the state motto of the pioneers, "L'etoile du Nord" ("The North Star").

-- Waves represent the state name, "minisota" - a Native American name which means "sky-tinted water," or “cloudy water.”
-(Natives demonstrated it to early settlers by dropping milk into water.)
+- Waves represent the state name, "mnisota" – a Native American name which means "sky-tinted water," or "cloudy water."
+(Natives demonstrated it to early settlers by dropping a little milk into water.)

-- Blue represents our "sky-tinted" lakes and rivers.
+- Blue recalls our "sky-tinted" lakes and rivers.
 White recalls our winters.
 Green represents our farmland and forests.
 Gold recalls our state's natural wealth.

-Thus, the Pioneer legacy is represented by the North Star, the Indian legacy is represented by the waves ("minisota"), and its northern colors reflect the waterways, farmland, and forests pictured in the current legal flag.
+Thus, echoing the current flag's symbolism, the Pioneer legacy is represented by the North Star, the Indian legacy is represented by the waves ("mnisota"), and the northern colors reflect the scenic waterways, farmland, and forests in the current flag.
 The star is 5-pointed, in keeping with U.S. tradition, as well as current and previous state flags.
 Its prominence and gold color reflect the "Great Star" pattern also found in the legal state flag.

-The North Star Flag was proposed in 1989 by two flag specialists, and was voted "best overall" in an unofficial contest sponsored by the Saint Paul Pioneer Press in 2001.
+The North Star Flag was proposed in 1989 by two flag specialists, and won an unofficial contest sponsored by the Saint Paul Pioneer Press in 2001.
 It has since become an alternate state flag for many Minnesotans, and remains emblematic of desires for a new state flag.
 Its design is dedicated to the Public Domain.

 Like other effective state flags,